alphagov/govuk-developer-docs/source/manual/alerts/data-sync.html.md

 * Copy Data to Integration
 * Copy Attachments to Integration
 * Copy Licensify Data to Staging
+* Copy and Sync sanitised whitehall database (production to integration only)

 See the [source code](https://github.com/alphagov/env-sync-and-backup/tree/master/jobs) of the jobs for more information about how they work.